sogartar/and_justice_for_all/README.md

 The neighbor shieldwall bonus is buffed from +5 to +7.
 With this change it is more beneficial to shieldwall on the entire front line instead of just on the flanks.
+Using shield breaking is more useful in the center of the line to weaken also neighbouring shieldwalls.

 ### Shields
 Melee and ranged defense of all shields is increased by 1.
 With the nerfed scaling of defense shields needed some love and they are generally weaker compared to double gripping, usually useful only on dedicated tanks.

 ### Two-handed Melee Weapons
+* Reduced damage by 5%.
+* Reduced hit chance with 2%.
+* Reduce damage by an additional 5% for 2H hammers and maces that have range of 1.

+### One-handed Melee Weapons
+* Increased armor ignoring damage with 5%.
-Reduced the min damage by 5% of the average damage of 2H melee weapons.
+* Reduced damage by 5%.

 Generally 1H melee weapons are inferior to 2H weapons.
-This small nerf may make duelist and shield+1H more attractive.
+This rebalancing may make duelist and shield+1H more attractive.

+### Ranged Weapons
+Decrease Handognne damage by 10%.

+### Beasts
+Decrease damage by 5%.

 ### Player Banner